-to bring no charge against his neighbor except by due process, and not to nurse grudges from day to day;

-to keep away from all unclean things, in accordance with what has been prescribed in each case and with the distinctions which God Himself has drawn for them;

-not to sully any man the Holy Spirit within him.
+to bring no charge against his neighbor except by due process, and not to nurse grudges from day to day; to keep away from all unclean things, in accordance with what has been prescribed in each case and with the distinctions which God Himself has drawn for them; not to sully any man the holy spirit within him.
+24 if members of the community happen to be living in encampments, 25 in accordance with a usage which obtains in this country, and if they marry and beget children, 26 they are [in such matters] to follow the precepts of the Law [Torah] and the disciplinary regulations therein prescribed for the relationship of husband to wife and of father to child.

-Howbeit, for all that perform these rules in holiness unimpaired, according to all the instruction that has been given them, for them will God's Covenant be made good, that they shall be preserved for a thousand generations, even as it is written, "He keepeth Covenant and loyalty with them that love Him and keep His Commandments, even unto a thousand generations."
+Howbeit, for all that perform these rules in holiness unimpaired, according to all the instruction that has been given them-for them will God's Covenant be made good, that they shall be preserved for a thousand generations, even as it is written: 'He keepeth Covenant and loyalty with them that love Him and keep His commandments, even unto a thousand generations' [Deut.
+7.9].